-Remote work is becoming extremely popular as it can reduce overhead costs, minimize employee burnout from travel and commuting, and increase efficiency, effectiveness, and employee satisfaction.
-But granting your user base the freedom to work where and when they want does not negate the need for controls.
+Giving your user base the ability to work remotely does not negate the need for controls.
 In fact, remote work may create new challenges as your network becomes decentralized.

 With strategic planning, however, you can create a remote working environment that supports your organization while maintaining the security of your systems and data.
-Here are four steps to follow.
+Here are five steps to follow.

 1. Identify the need and extent of access.

 You cannot manage what you cannot measure, so start by defining the who, what, and how of your remote working environment.

 - Who needs to be working remotely?
 Is it the entire user base or a select group?

 - What are they accessing?
 Are they accessing internal network resources, cloud-based applications, or internal and client data?

 - How are they accessing it?
 Are they accessing internal resources via VPN or cloud-based solutions?
 Are workers using personal devices, or are all devices owned by the organization?
 Are they using laptops, workstations, mobile devices, or a combination of these?